-Email: email@example.com Phone: (415) 479-4131 x104
+Email: email@example.com Phone: (415) 578-9632

-Amanda Morando, Music Director
+Amanda Nelson, Music Director

 Amanda Morando has been the choir director here at UUCM since late 2012.
 She has sung in choirs since she was young and received a Bachelor of Music in Vocal Performance from UC Santa Barbara in 2010.
-She studied conducting with Jan Pedersen Schiff at Singers Marin at the youth choral program director.
-Currently, other than her position as choir director she teaches Music & Drama at Dixie Elementary School, Drama at Vallecito Elementary, and teaches and directs children’s musicals at Rhythms Performing Arts in Novato.
+She studied conducting with Jan Pedersen Schiff at Singers Marin as the youth choral program director.
+Currently, other than her position as choir director, she teaches Music & Drama at Dixie Elementary School, Drama at Vallecito Elementary, and teaches and directs children’s musicals at Rhythms Performing Arts in Novato.

 Milton Wong, Pianist